 From the time of the Bretton Woods Agreements shortly after the end of the Second World War until 1971, the value of the U.S. Dollar was defined as $35 per ounce of gold, and therefore effectively the “price” of the greenback was the same as the price of gold.
 Most major economic powers agreed to fix the value of their own currency to that of the greenback.
 In 1971 the U.S. began a series of devaluations of the greenback compared to the price of gold, before finally abandoning all linkage between the dollar and gold in 1976.

 For this reason, there was very little Forex trading before the 1970s.
 Speculative traders instead focused on stocks and commodities.
-Traders could make money by buying stocks and commodities cheaply and selling them at a higher price.
-However, as traders wanted to find a way to profit when they thought that prices were about to fall, but didn’t already own any stocks or commodities to sell, the practice of going “short” arose.
-Traders would go short of stocks or commodities by borrowing the stocks or commodities in question, and then selling them, before buying them back later at a hopefully cheaper price.
+Traders could make money by buying commodities and stocks cheaply then selling them at a higher price.
+However, as traders wanted to find a way to profit when they thought that prices were about to fall but didn’t already own any stocks or commodities to sell, the practice of going “short” arose.
+Traders would go short of stocks or commodities by borrowing the stocks or commodities, and then selling them, before buying them back later at a hopefully cheaper price.
 The stocks or commodities could then be returned to the loaner, and a profit taken from the difference between the original sale price and the buy-back price.
-It should be noted that short sellers would have to pay interest on any money borrowed initially that was required to purchase the stocks or commodities to be sold.
+Short sellers would have to pay interest on any money borrowed initially that was needed to purchase the stocks or commodities to be sold.

-Therefore going short could be very different to going long.
-It should also be noted that stocks and commodities – but especially stocks – tend to have a “long bias”, meaning that their value is more likely to rise over time than fall.
-Falls in stock markets, or “bear markets” as they are often called, tend to be faster and more violent than rising markets (“bull markets”).
-This is arguably at least partly due to the fact that if you sell stocks that you have borrowed money to pay for, you are more likely to panic if the trade starts moving against you, than if you own stocks while the price is falling.
+Therefore, going short could be very different to going long.
+It should also be noted that stocks and commodities –especially stocks – tend to have a “long bias”, meaning that their value is more likely to rise over time than fall.
+Falls in stock markets, or “bear markets” as they are often called, tend to happen more quickly and violently than rising markets (“bull markets”).
+This is probably at least partly because if you sell stocks that you have borrowed money to pay for, you are more likely to panic if the trade starts moving against you, than if you own stocks while the price is falling.

 In Forex, things are different, because whether you are making “long” or “short” trades, you are always long of one currency and short of another.
 If you buy, or go long, EUR/USD for example, you are buying EUR with USD.
 You are long EUR and short USD.
 If you sell, or go short, EUR/USD, then you are long USD and short EUR.
 It is really all the same: there are no true “long” or “short” trades in Forex.

 The only important factor regarding the long and short trades question in Forex is any interest you might need to pay to your Forex broker if you hold a position overnight, or alternatively receive from your broker.
-This is calculated by reference to the interest rates at which banks lend particular currencies to each other, at least in theory.
-Unfortunately, Forex brokers sometimes use this as a subtle way to make some extra money from their clients, by charging overnight Forex swaps on both long and short sides of the same trade.
+This is calculated by reference to the interest rates at which banks lend currencies to each other, at least in theory.
+Unfortunately, Forex brokers can use this as a way to make some extra money from their clients, by charging overnight Forex swaps on both long and short sides of the same trade.